IBM/cloud-pak/repo/case/ibm-ucda-case/README.md

 ## Backup Product Data

-Backup the conf directory used by the UCD agent.
+Backup the conf directory used by the DevOps Deploy agent.
 To ensure the most accurate saving of data, no deployments should be active.
 Follow these steps to take a backup of the agent.

-1. Scale the statefulset resource to 0 to shutdown the UCD agent.
+1. Scale the statefulset resource to 0 to shutdown the DevOps Deploy agent.

 2. Backup the conf Persistent Volume.

-3. Scale the statefulset resource to 1 to restart the UCD agent.
+3. Scale the statefulset resource to 1 to restart the DevOps Deploy agent.

 ## Recover from a disaster

-If you have successfully backed up the resources and data as described in [Backup Kubernetes Resources](#backup-kubernetes-resources) and [Backup Product Data](#backup-product-data) you can recreate an instance of UCD agent using that data.
-Follow these steps to recreate your UCD agent instance.
+If you have successfully backed up the resources and data as described in [Backup Kubernetes Resources](#backup-kubernetes-resources) and [Backup Product Data](#backup-product-data) you can recreate an instance of DevOps Deploy agent using that data.
+Follow these steps to recreate your DevOps Deploy agent instance.

-1. Create a new project/namespace to hold the Kubernetes resources associated with the UCD agent instance.
+1. Create a new project/namespace to hold the Kubernetes resources associated with the DevOps Deploy agent instance.

-2. Create the Kubernetes secret that contains the UCD agent keystore password by running the following command.
+2. Create the Kubernetes secret that contains the DevOps Deploy agent keystore password by running the following command.
 ```bash
 oc apply -n <ucd_namespace> -f <ucdsecrets_name>.yaml
 ```